ChenXiao61/Img_augmentor/docs/userguide/mainfeatures.rst

 Mirroring
 ---------

-The following functions are available for mirroring images (translating them throw the x any y axes):
+The following functions are available for mirroring images (translating them through the x any y axes):

 - ``flip_left_right()``
 - ``flip_top_bottom()``